utiasSTARS/ROB498-flight/docs/Challenge 1 Instruction.md

 - RC (Remote control) receiver connection to the pixhawk
 - TeraRanger EVO 60m connection to the pixhawk

 Hint: check the datasheet and pinout documents of the avonic parts.
-The ESC & motor numbering as recongized by the flight controller should be as following figure:
+The ESC & motor numbering and rotation direction as recongized by the flight controller should be as following figure:

 <img src = "img/QuadRotorX.8e9a5495.svg" width = "200">

 ## Firmware/Ground Station Setup
 In real life, the correct avonic connections cannot ensure that they will work properly at all.
 You also need to setup the firmware of the pixhawk 4.
 All the settings and parameters can be modified with the ground control station (GCS) software.
 It is recommended to use QGroundControl, which supports most OS.